osquery/foundation/docs/office-hours/20201013_meeting_notes.md

 for people that don't ever push code to core, but would be harder to share code.

-Have we ever moved code from an extention to core?
+Have we ever moved code from an extension to core?
 No one can remember it.

 If we ship a bare sdk, it may make it _harder_ for people to link